Freight Shipping from Tulsa to Portland

 How much does it cost to ship freight from Tulsa to Portland?

-Full truckload (FTL) rates from Tulsa, OK to Portland, OR currently range from $4,272-$5,266 for a standard dry van load over the 1,987-mile route.
+Full truckload (FTL) rates from Tulsa, OK to Portland, OR currently range $4,272-$5,266 (roughly $2.16-$2.65 per mile over 1,987 miles).
 LTL shipments typically cost $1,293-$2,089 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tulsa to Portland?